Dealing with retrenchment or redundancy is not easy.

 The resume is precious real estate for you to convince a potential employer to ring you up for an interview, so making full use of this two-page document is imperative.

-Regardless of the type of resume you prepare — chronological, functional, targeted or a combination, you should pay close attention to articulating your experiences and competencies clearly.
+Regardless of the type of resume you prepare — chronological, functional, targeted or a combination, you should pay close attention to articulating your professional experience and competencies clearly across your employment history.

 This means leaving out unnecessary information such as reasons for leaving each job unless requested by the employer.

-You can also choose to eliminate the months from your resume to avoid the employer from noticing employment gaps — these can be discussed in the interview or your cover letter (if required).
+You can also choose to eliminate the months from your resume to avoid the employer from noticing any gap in employment — these can be discussed in the interview or in your cover letter (if required).

 If this information is required as part of the job application, then you must be honest and not mislead.